Colby25/Prog7312/README.md

 3.	## Graph Traversal using Breadth-First Search (BFS) Explanation:
   #### Role:
   Relationships between the service request are represented through the use of a graph data structure, in this case where nodes are service requests and edges represent connections, like related tasks for example.
-These connections are explored layer by layer using Breadth first search, and the start point is from the node that’s specified / or known as the service request in this scenario.
+These connections are explored layer by layer using Breadth first search, and the start point is from the node that’s specified / or known as the service request in this scenario (McKee, 2024).
   #### Contribution to Efficiency:
-  BFS finds the shortest path, related service request, by making sure all the nodes at the current level are visited before going to the next level.
+  BFS finds the shortest path, related service request, by making sure all the nodes at the current level are visited before going to the next level (McKee, 2024).
   #### For example:
   The BFS traversal will start at the node which a user selects let's say a user selects a service request with an ID of 2, it will then explore all directly related requests before going to the next level of related nodes.
 This will help users to identify and view all linked service requests related to one another.
 Example: You performed a graph traversal starting at ID 4, which used BFS to explore all connected